cartapisana/GettingCleaningData/CodeBook.md

 The UCI HAR source data had the following file structure, prior to the data transformation, manipulation, and analysis completed in the current project:

-- "README.txt"
+- 'README.txt'

-- The raw triaxial acceleration signal for the experiment number XX and associated to the user number YY.
-Every row is one acceleration sample (three axis) captured at a frequency of 50Hz.

-- The raw triaxial angular speed signal for the experiment number XX and associated to the user number YY.
-Every row is one angular velocity sample (three axis) captured at a frequency of 50Hz.

-- '[Web Link]': include all the activity labels available for the dataset (1 per row).
-Column 1: experiment number ID,
-Column 2: user number ID,
-Column 3: activity number ID
-Column 4: Label start point (in number of signal log samples (recorded at 50Hz)) Column 5: Label end point (in number of signal log samples)

-- "features_info.txt": Provides metadata on variables used for the feature vector.
+- 'features_info.txt': Shows information about the variables used on the feature vector.

-- "features.txt": Lists all features in the experimental study.
+- 'features.txt': List of all features.

-- "activity_labels.txt": Links activity identifier value with descriptive activity name value.
+- 'activity_labels.txt': Links the class labels with their activity name.

-- : Training set.
+- 'train/X_train.txt': Training set.

-- : Training labels.
+- 'train/y_train.txt': Training labels.

-- : Test set.
+- 'test/X_test.txt': Test set.

-- : Test labels.
+- 'test/y_test.txt': Test labels.

+The following files are available for the train and test data.
+Their descriptions are equivalent.

-- : Each row identifies the subject who performed the activity for each window sample.
-Value range: 1 to 30
+- 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.

+- 'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
+Every row shows a 128 element vector.
+The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.

+- 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.

-- : Each row identifies the subject who performed the activity for each window sample.
-Value range: 1 to 30
+- 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
+The units are radians/second.

 ### File Structure and Variable Information - Post-Project
 The UCI HAR file structure has been modified, based on the data transformation, manipulation, and analysis completed in the current project.
 The following files and variables were created during the project: